jerrybai1995/QoSort/_posts/2017-4-25-Checkpoint.md

 #### Parallel Quicksort

 Of the various parallel quicksort implementations we offered in our library (3-way split, 2-way split, etc.), our code is currently able to sort 10M double-pair (128 bits per element) in 0.675 second **on a machine with 20 cores**.
 The competition will be on a 72-core machine, so we believe this is a surprisingly good performance, especially given that we can further optimize it.
-Note that for ordinary quicksort with perfectly chosen pivor, the parallel wall-clock time complexity is \\( O(\log n) \\).
+Note that for ordinary quicksort with perfectly chosen pivor, the parallel wall-clock time complexity is \\( O(\log^2 n) \\).

 ## Issues/Concerns/Unknowns